A strong form of Arnold diffusion for two and a half degrees of freedom: Abstract

 with a strictly convex $H_0$, there exists a $\rho$-dense orbit $(\th_{\e},p_{\e},t)(t)$ in $\T^2 \times B^2 \times \T$, namely, a $\rho$-neighborhood of the orbit contains $\T^2 \times B^2 \times \T$.

 Our proof is a combination of geometric and variational methods.
-The fundamental elements of the construction are usage of crumpled normally hyperbolic invariant cylinders from \cite{BKZ}, flower and simple normally hyperbolic invariant manifolds from \cite{KZ} as well as their kissing property at a strong double resonance.
+The fundamental elements of the construction are usage of crumpled normally hyperbolic invariant cylinders from \cite{BKZ}, flower and simple normally hyperbolic invariant manifolds from as well as their kissing property at a strong double resonance.
 This allows us to build a ``connected'' net of $3$-dimensional normally hyperbolic invariant manifolds.
-To construct diffusing orbits along this net we employ a version of Mather variational method \cite{Ma2} equipped with weak KAM theory \cite{Fa}, proposed by Bernard in \cite{Be}.
+To construct diffusing orbits along this net we employ a version of Mather variational method \cite{Ma2} proposed by Bernard in \cite{Be}.
+This version is equipped with weak KAM theory \cite{Fa}.